sdeschaepmeester/sdeschaepmeester/README.md

-Hi I'm Samantha, programming nerd passionnate about web and mobile developpment.
+Hi I'm a programming nerd passionnate about web and mobile developpment.

 Big fan of javascript and its framework - React, react native, Vue JS... -